Dwarf sperm whale: Threats

 Killer whales (Orcinus orca) and sharks are known to prey on the dwarf sperm whale.
 Dwarf sperm whale remains have been found in the stomachs of great white sharks (Carcharodon carcharias), and infestations of the cestode Phyllobothrium delphini in beached individuals indicates shark attacks since the cestode matures in sharks.

 The dwarf sperm whale also competes with other squid-eating whales, such as beaked whales.
 It occupies the same ecological niche in the same regions as the pygmy sperm whale, though the latter can forage in deeper waters and has been known to feed on a wider array of species of larger size.

 Some beached individuals have had large parasitic infestations which probably lead to their death, particular with nematodes in the stomach and tapeworms in the blubber.
 In the southeastern United States, stranded dwarf sperm whales were found to have died from heart failure, and heart failure may have led to the stranding itself.

+Although Dwarf sperm whales swim in the deep waters far from the shore, they still possess some important escaping mechanisms.
+"If a Dwarf sperm whale is frightened, it may secrete a red liquid.
+This causes a cloud to form that stops or distracts predators.
+This allows the whale to dive deep into the ocean and escape" (Petrie, 2005).
+In Japan's southern coast and Indonesia a small amount of Dwarf sperm whales are being accidentally captured in fishing nets and sold at fish markets.
+"They are also being put at health risk due to human pollution, ingestion of marine debris, and potential ship strikes" (Reed et al., 2015).